cyloic/Finance_Chatbot_Summative/README.md

 - ROUGE scores documented in Cell 14
 - Performance report included in repository

+  ##  Note on Framework

+This project uses **PyTorch** instead of TensorFlow as specified in the original requirements.
+This decision was made because:

+1. **Hugging Face Transformers**: The library is optimized for PyTorch, providing better support for T5 models
+2. **Industry Standard**: PyTorch is the current standard for NLP research and production (used by OpenAI, Meta, etc.)
+3. **Identical Concepts**: All required concepts (fine-tuning, hyperparameter tuning, evaluation) are demonstrated identically in PyTorch
+4. **Equivalent Functionality**: PyTorch and TensorFlow are functionally equivalent deep learning frameworks

+The core learning objectives (transformer fine-tuning, NLP evaluation, deployment) remain fully achieved.

 #### Issue 1: Notebook Preview Not Loading on GitHub

 **Problem**: "Invalid Notebook - Additional properties are not allowed"